 Alfa Romeo 159 v6 Q4 at our workshop

 Alfa Romeo 159 V6 JTS Engine

 Alfa Romeo 159 Facia

-The engines are a mixture of designs, we have the diesel engines we have seen before in the outgoing 156 and new GM derived petrol engines, we will have the choice of 1.9 and 2.2 litre four cylinder petrol engines and the mighty 3.2 litre V6 and in diesel we will get the 1.9 four cylinder engine and 2.4 five cylinder engine.
-The engines all have a very good spread of torque and the petrol engines have more guts that the outgoing Fiat engines and will not disappoint any petrol head, probably the choice of engines are the 3.2 litre petrol engine and the 2.4 M jet diesel, the 3.2 V6 sounds absolutely fabulous when it is on song.
+The engines are a mixture of designs, we have the diesel engines we have seen before in the outgoing 156 and new GM derived petrol engines, we will have the choice of 1.9 and 2.2 litre four-cylinder petrol engines and the mighty 3.2 litre V6 and in diesel we will get the 1.9 four-cylinder engine and 2.4 five-cylinder engine.
+The engines all have a very good spread of torque and the petrol engines have more guts than the outgoing Fiat engines and will not disappoint any petrol head, probably the choice of engines are the 3.2 litre petrol engine and the 2.4 M jet diesel, the 3.2 V6 sounds absolutely fabulous when it is on song.
 See our Alfa Romeo 159 Servicing Costs.

-Looking further ahead, a 159 GTA should be released in late 2007 and this could have a twin turbo V6 putting out 380hp using the Q4 four wheel drive train.
-But it would seem that Alfa have also been testing 159 mules with the 4.7litre V8 at 450hp, and we have managed to find some tantalising glimpses of this car on the internet.
+Looking further ahead, a 159 GTA should be released in late 2007 and this could have a twin-turbo V6 putting out 380hp using the Q4 four-wheel drive train.
+But it would seem that Alfa has also been testing 159 mules with the 4.7litre V8 at 450hp, and we have managed to find some tantalising glimpses of this car on the internet.
 There is also the possibility that Alfa could use the 3.6 litre version of the engine that was jointly developed with GM as an interim measure.